 Though air purifiers are generally simple and require no real maintenance beyond replacing the filter periodically.
 However, there are certain touches that can make day to day use a bit more enjoyable.
 Variable fan modes let you dial down the noise if you're watching TV.
 Remote controls let you do that without even leaving the couch.
 Handles and wheels make it easy to move the purifier around if you want it to follow you from the living room and into the bedroom.
 Timers keep you from forgetting to turn the purifier off when you leave the house.We evaluated all these aspects of our to purifiers to ascertain how easy they are to operate and incorporate into your daily routine.

 Slightly behind the top scorers were three models that we felt were quite easy to use, but did have some minor drawbacks.
 The Dyson Pure Cool Link is easy to set up, incredibly light, has 10 different fan speeds, and a convenient remote control.
 However, the purifier itself only has an on/off button, so if you lose that remote you lose quite a bit of functionality.
 The Honeywell True HEPA Allergen Remover has a clean interface and all the bells and whistles, but at 17 pounds it is one of the least portable of the bunch.
 The GermGuardian AC4100 is very simple and compact, and user friendly, but only has 3 fan speeds and does not have an automatic off timer.
 The GermGuardian AC4300BPTCA has incredibly simple and easy to use controls but lacks an auto-off timer.

-Far behind the Holmes in term of estimated lifetime cost was the GermGuardian AC4100.
+The lowest lifetime cost was the GermGuardian AC4100.
 With average electricity economy and fairly inexpensive filters, we estimated its lifetime cost at $294.
 The Levoit LV-H132 followed behind with an estimated lifetime cost of $323.
 The PureZone 3-in-1 was still in this ballpark, logging an estimated lifetime cost of $279.